 The service is provided with a flexible interface where the Customer can select to interact with the service via a provided application or by uploading fixed formatted files.

 The service application is a user friendly desktop application that enables the Customer to perform the following activities:

 - View status of submitted reports

 - Search for historical reports

 - Review and confirm NASDAQ OMX generated reports

 - Export data to external systems

-New transactions and complimentary data to partial reports may also by uploaded via the application as CSV-files according to preformatted templates to enable automation and interactions with Customer systems.
+New transactions may also be uploaded via the application as CSV-files according to preformatted templates.

 For more information